 Over the past decade, Kia has elevated itself from being little more than a punch line to being a legitimate competitor to the likes of Honda, Toyota, and the American Big Three.
-But Kia hasn’t built as solid a reputation when it comes to performance, something it hopes to change with the 2018 Stinger.
+But the brand hasn’t built as solid a reputation when it comes to performance, something it hopes to change with the 2018 Kia Stinger.

 Unveiled at the 2017 Detroit Auto Show, the Stinger is Kia’s first real attempt at a performance car, and a novel proposition in general.
 It combines rear-wheel drive with a practical four-door sedan body, something not currently available from any other non-luxury brand.
 Here’s everything we know about the Stinger so far.

 The Stinger is a compact four-door sedan similar in size to luxury standards like the BMW 3 Series.
 However, the Kia emphasizes design to a greater degree than the Bimmer and most other cars in that segment.

 The overall design is borrowed from the Kia GT concept, which first appeared at the 2011 Frankfurt Motor Show.
 The steeply raked windshield, low roofline, and fastback rear end definitely give the Stinger a sporty appearance, but they make for a somewhat tight-feeling interior.
 The car does have a relatively long wheelbase of 114.4 inches though, which helps a bit in that area.
 In fact, it boasts more interior volume than the Audi A5 Sportback, BMW 6 Series Gran Coupe, Lexus GS, and Mercedes-Benz CLS.
 Cargo space is rated at 23.3 cubic feet.